 Initially with 2nd Para Bn, he was the Officer Commanding Rodney section on the Bruneval Raid (Operation Biting), a daring raid into enemy occupied France which seized vital German radar equipment for examination by scientists in the UK.

 Later on in 1942 Tim became liaison officer with the first American Airborne Unit into the UK.
-He is believed to be the first British Para to be awarded American jump wings and also jumped into combat with them into North Africa for Operation Torch having flown 1500 miles from Cornwall.
+He holds the distinction of being the first British Para to be awarded American jump wings and also jumped into combat with them into North Africa for Operation Torch having flown 1500 miles from Cornwall.

 He rejoined 2nd Para Bn in January 1943 and was involved in bloody fighting against Axis forces in Tunisia where he won his first MC.
 In the Bou Arada sector he led a night raid which resulted in the capture of a platoon of Italian soldiers providing valuable intelligence for the brigade.
 Later in the Beja sector his platoon successfully mounted a valiant defence when they became completely surrounded by enemy forces.
 At the end of this day of bitter fighting Tim attacked a machine gun nest single handed, killing six Germans and bringing back two German machine guns.

-Having completed a company commanders' course in the summer of 1944, John was promoted to Acting Major on 1 July and assumed command of R Company 1st Para Bn.
+Having completed a company commanders' course in the summer of 1944, Tim was promoted to Acting Major on 1 July and assumed command of R Company 1st Para Bn.

 Tim declined the opportunity to take over his old company in 1st Para Bn preferring to return to civilian life now that hostilities were over.